Skip to content

 6. Enter your password — done!

-Tip: Find your server's IP address with ipconfig (Windows) or ip addr (Linux/Mac).
+Tip: Find your server's IP address with ipconfig (Windows).

 How It Works